-We have prepared some guidance notes to assist you in completing the P11D checklist.
+We have prepared some guidance notes to assist you in completing the P11D online form.

-The guidance is split into sections, which match the P11D checklist.
+The guidance is split into sections, which match the P11D Form.

 If you require further guidance or clarification, please do not hesitate to contact a member of the tax department.